aturaab40/labs/README.md

 # Labs

-A one place for keeping simple and quick codes
+A one place for keeping simple and quick codes from different authors